Prospective International Students

 Tuition and the cost of living in Canada can be lower than in countries such as Australia, England and the United States.

-In addition to the services we offer, the International Office organizes events for Intercultural Week in November of each year, as well as monthly events such as a photography contest, bingo games, a mexican dinner, etc. Once a year, a group of Canadian and International students attend a Vancouver Giants hockey game (this is one of our most popular events).
+In addition to the services we offer, the Student Life office organizes events for Intercultural Week in November of each year, as well as monthly events such as academic success workshops, bingo games, art gallery hops, etc. Once a year, a group of Canadian and International students attend a Vancouver Giants hockey game (this is one of our most popular events).
 Check out our TUMBLR page to see photos of past events.

 As a student, you can also participate in student-run art exhibitions on campus, the monthly Open Mic Coffee Nights organized by our Foundation department or join the Students’ Union activities and clubs.